What is product discovery documentation and why does it matter?

 • Separate ideation from evaluation - Don't let idea authors evaluate their own ideas

-A product concept is a detailed articulation of a product vision—it expands a validated business idea into a comprehensive description including market context, user personas, competitive landscape, user stories, technology approach, go-to-market strategy, and monetization model.
-Ideas are starting points; product concepts are development-ready blueprints.
+A product concept is a detailed articulation of a product vision - it expands a validated business idea into a comprehensive description including market context, user personas, competitive landscape, user stories, technology approach, go-to-market strategy, and monetization model.
+In the Innovation Mode methodology, the product concept is the output of Opportunity Validation and the input to Opportunity Realization.

 • Ideas are hypotheses; product concepts are validated and detailed plans